PlaidCloud/docs/docs/source/plaidcloud/workflows/sap_pcm_integration/pcm_loader.rst

 table loads.
 This process is significantly faster than Databridge.
 The Hyper Loader supports virtually all of the current PCM data, assignment, and structure tables.

-.. todo:: Verify this is the complete list.
-More were added recently.

 This is the current list of available loading targets: